 CBD Oil for Dementia

 CBD has been at the forefront of the media over the last few years.
-There have been many stories of how CBD is changing the way that people manage chronic conditions such as epilepsy and arthritis.
+There have been many stories of how CBD is changing the way

-The increased interest in CBD has led to many people questioning whether CBD could prove to be an effective form of treatment for other illnesses and conditions.
+The increased interest in CBD has led to many people questioning whether it could prove to be an effective form of treatment for other illnesses and conditions.
 CBD for dementia is just one of the many areas that have grabbed people’s attention.

-A diagnosis of dementia can be instantly life changing.
+A diagnosis of dementia can be instantly life-changing.
 It is not surprising that new treatment options cause so much interest in the topic.
 CBD oil and dementia is still a relatively new area of research, but one that shows a great deal of promise for the future.

 So, what do the studies say, and could CBD really help to change the way that we treat dementia in the future?